Reading & Triage

 Replies use the active live transport (auto by default).
 Without a working transport, the command fails fast with exit code 4 rather than recording a half-state local row.

-Twitter archives include full DM history but the JSON is awkward.
-By default, import archive runs --dm-mode full so message bodies land in SQLite and become FTS5-searchable.
-Pass --dm-mode metadata if you only want conversation skeletons (faster import, no body content).
+Twitter archives include full DM history but the JSON is awkward. import archive imports message bodies into SQLite and makes them FTS5-searchable.

 #Web UI